Be sure your STa”M is kosher

 Rabbi Boruch Hirschfeld shlit"a

 Rav of Cong.
-Ahavas Yisrael, Rosh Kollel Ateres Chaim Boruch Cleveland H, OH
+Ahavas Yisrael, Rosh Kollel Ateres Chaim Boruch Cleveland, OH

 “STAMP has brought professionalism and organized accountability to the field of STa”M, providing Klal Yisrael with certified kashrus on these items.
 They have brought tremendous hisorerus to others in the field as many others are following their lead…I have already had the chance to use their resources in Cleveland and for my own family.”